oracle/graal/substratevm/DebugInfo.md

 `java.lang.Class`.
 Note that the field is typed by gdb using a pointer to the underlying C++ class (layout) type.

+All classes, from Object downwards inherit from a common, automatically generated header type _objhdr.
+It is this header type which includes the hub field:

 ```
 (gdb) ptype _objhdr
 type = struct _objhdr {
     java.lang.Class *hub;
 }

+(gdb) ptype 'java.lang.Object'
+type = class java.lang.Object : public _objhdr {
+  public:
+    void Object(void);
+    . . .
 ```

 Given an address that might be an object reference it is possible to